God is doing a new thing.

 I (Michelle) live and work in the world that is global church leadership.
 As a woman I am limited; as an unmarried woman without children, even more so.
 Lately I have been challenged by how I can maximize the freedom I have in Christ, not just in terms of my salvation, but also in terms of my life and leadership.
 Better yet, how can I encourage other women in the same way?
 As we study scripture, we see how women like Esther, Deborah, and Mary influenced others, pointed them to God, and helped them walk in His purposes.
 These women remind me that I can’t change the world, but I can be an influencer of it.

-We are hearing stories of how Christ is transforming the leadership of ministries all throughout the Indian subcontinent and Africa through Freedom to Lead.
+We are hearing stories of how Christ is transforming the leadership of ministries all throughout the South Asia and Africa through Freedom to Lead.
 Men are being challenged to rise up as the Christ-centered leaders God has called them to be and that’s an exciting thing to be part of.
 In the meantime, we have these women.
 These courageous, determined women with a heart for Jesus.
 What of them?

 Women with a Heart for Jesus

 These are my heroes of the faith.
 Some of these women, while walking five miles every day to get water, are telling stories of Jesus along the way.
 Other women are those who lead prayer movements, oftentimes secretly, getting on their knees before God on behalf of the nations around them.
 There are women who lead house churches, run radio programs, work in clinics, and speak real hope to a suffering generation.
 I met a woman who is what I imagine Ruth was like back in her day.
 I see other women who I imagine are a lot like Abigail, or Tabitha, or Hannah.
 These are all very different women who have been uniquely called by God to influence their worlds.